Media Studies A Level

 Links with other subjects:

-Media Studies can be studied with almost any combination of other subjects, including English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies and Media Studies.
+Media Studies can be studied with almost any combination of other subjects, including: English Language, English Literature, Performing Arts, Theatre Studies, Psychology, Sociology, Business Studies, and Film Studies.

 Future Career Opportunities